waldrain/waldrain.github.io/pv.md

 the inverter battery voltage 27.7 V, 26.7 at the bms battery poles, both panels were in full sunshine, east panels 80 V, south 91, yet both of them charging 0 A. why do they both stop charging at a voltage below 28 V?

+2021-11-21 17:40 turned off solar again after a completely foggy day with zero input. we lasted only 24 hours, even though the battery was so full yesterday that the charger stopped charging. we used only 1.2 kWh during that time... where are the 4.8 kWh that the battery is theoretically able to store?

 Monitoring individual cells:

 <table class="r" style="font-size:80%">